c3rb3ru5d3d53c/binlex/docs/lifters.md

 # Lifters

-Binlex lifters turn controlflow objects and semantics into other IR representations.
+Binlex lifters turn controlflow objects and lir into other IR representations.

 Today there are two built-in lifters: